fredrikbergqvist/Modal/README.md

 ## Basic usage

-1. Include the script in your HTML file:
+1. Include the script in your HTML file by importing the `nidhugg-modal.js` file.
+   - _Note:_ The js file is not minified, so ideally you should minify it and add it to your bundle before using it in production.
 2. Add the `nidhugg-modal` element to your HTML file.
 3. Add content to the modal using the `header`, `content`, and `footer` slots.